 In 1972, he was able to reduce tensions with China and the Soviet Union, which helped America to communicate with China, especially.
 Nixon also signed treaties that limited the production of nuclear weapons.

 All of his good work would be for naught, though, for many Americans.
 In 1972, Nixon ran for re-election, but a scandal soon began that ruined his reputation.

 Some people linked with his campaign broke into the headquarters of Nixon’s political rivals (the Democratic National Committee) at the Watergate buildings in Washington, D.C.

 Nixon died from a stroke on April 22, 1994, at the age of 81 in New York City.
-While some Americans still see him negatively, many others appreciate his accomplishments, which include ending the draft, a broad environmental program, and appointing several judges to the Supreme Court.
+While many Americans still see him negatively, some others appreciate his accomplishments, which include ending the draft, a broad environmental program, and appointing several judges to the Supreme Court.